 Communication products, knowledge-sharing, and information management should reflect GESI considerations.
-This ensures all gender and social groups' concerns are documented, heard, and incorporated into the project communication products.
+This is to ensure all gender and social groups' concerns are documented, heard, and incorporated in the project communication products.
 Communication products include verbal communication, speeches, newsletters, press releases, reports, and other publications.

-- 1. The GESI Policy, action plans, and targets must be disseminated to all CTI-CFF member countries and development partners to have a significant impact. - 2.
-Communication products should reflect GESI considerations. - 3.
-Communication products and lessons learned should include gender-disaggregated data to ensure all gender and social group concerns are documented, heard, and incorporated into project communication. - 4.
-It is important to send a message to all implementing and broader partners regarding the CTI-CFF commitment to integrating GESI.
+- The GESI Policy, action plans, and targets must be disseminated to all CTI-CFF member countries and development partners in order to have a significant impact. - Communication products should reflect GESI considerations. - Communication products and lessons learned should include gender-disaggregated data to ensure all gender and social group concerns are documented, heard, and incorporated in project communication. - It is important to send a message to all implementing and broader partners regarding the CTI-CFF commitment in integrating GESI.

+- > Ensure high-quality gender-disaggregated evidence to support decision-making and policy development. - > Include quantitative and qualitative information that represent dis-aggregated data of various actors / gender and social groups, including their roles and responsibilities. - > Present diverse actors (men, women, varied social groups) in infographics. - Ensure that all communication products present all gender and social group concerns.

+Several actions:

-- 1. Ensure high-quality gender-disaggregated evidence to support decision-making and policy development. - 2.
-Communication products include qualitative and quantitative information that disaggregate the various actors, ,Gender and social groups, their roles and responsibilities. - 3.
-Present diverse actors (men, women, and varied social groups) in infographics. - 4.
-All communication products should present all gender and social group concerns. - a.
-Several actions (examples): - Communication products should highlight how CTI-CFF has engaged all social and marginalized groups (indigenous groups, ethnic groups) that are not usually involved in decision-making. - The CTI-CFF website should have a tab on GESI. - Ensure there is a review mechanism for any communication products that come out to ensure all Gender, and social groups are included. - Clearly acknowledge group diversity, such as ethnic groups, sex, social class, age, and other intersectional factors.
+- Communication products should highlight how CTI-CFF has engaged all social and marginalized groups (indigenous groups, ethnic groups) that are not usually involved in decision-making. - The CTI-CFF website should have a tab on GESI. - Ensure there is a review mechanism of any communication products that come out to ensure all gender and social groups are included. - Clearly acknowledge group diversity, such as ethnic groups, sex, social class, age, and other intersectional factors.